 How To Tell a Story Through Mobile Photography

-If you want to not only evoke emotion — but tell a story — then peek at our essential tricks for creating a good narrative in your photography.
+If you want to evoke emotion and tell a story, then peek at our essential tricks for creating a good narrative in your mobile photography.

 Administering an element of storytelling in photography is a new practice of patience, determination, and action.
 It's an exhilarating process that, when appropriately executed, requires additional knowledge.
-If you're looking for general tips on capturing unique frames that not only evoke emotion — but ultimately tell a story — then take a peek at our essential tricks for creating a good narrative in your streamline of mobile photography (though, these principles can apply to any camera).
+If you're looking for general tips on capturing unique frames that evoke emotion and ultimately tell a story, then take a peek at our essential tricks for creating a good narrative in your streamline of mobile photography (though these principles can apply to any camera).

 Beginning, Middle, and End